Homelessness in Canada: Deinstitutionalization

 The 1950s and 1960s also saw an international movement towards deinstitutionalization of the mentally ill, moving them out of asylums and other facilities, and releasing them into the community.
 Studies found that the vast majority of those who had been placed in asylums could be healthy and productive members of society if placed in the community and provided with the proper care and medication.

 Thus over these decades the number of people confined to mental institutions fell dramatically from just under 70,000 to about 20,000.
 However, while great savings were made by shutting down empty institutions much of this money was absorbed by general government funds, and did not make it into community care.

 No assurances were made that those discharged had access to and were taking the medication they needed.
-While some of those discharged did integrate with the community, a significant number, estimated at around 75%, did not.
+While some of those discharged did integrate with the community, a significant number, estimated at 75%, did not.
 Many of these individuals became homeless.
 Today up to 40% of homeless have some sort of mental illness.